Health Topics

 - Nasal aspirate or wash.
 This is the most common way to collect a sample for RSV testing.
 To do a nasal aspirate, a health care professional will insert a saline solution (salt water) into your nose and remove it with gentle suction.

 - Nasal swab test.
+This method is not preferred because it's not good at collecting enough of the virus to be able to test for it.
 A health care professional will use a special swab to take a sample from your nose.

 RSV test samples should be taken during the first few days after symptoms begin.
 That's because the amount of the virus in your nose decreases over time, which may make test results less accurate.